geodynamics/aspect/benchmarks/infill_density/doc/infill_density.md

 viscosity lithosphere and a low viscosity mantle beneath the elastic lithosphere.
-An axisymmetric box load that linearly grows over ten time steps is applied to the top boundary using ASCII files, with the center of the load at the left boundary of the 2D cartesian model domain.
+An axisymmetric box load that linearly grows over ten time steps is applied to the top boundary using ASCII files, with the center of the load at the left boundary of the 2D Cartesian model domain.
 The model is run for 120,000 years, which is equivalent to $40 t_m$, where
 $t_m$ is the time scale of viscous stress relaxation for the mantle, and: